MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-bf-cli-deploy-luis.md

 ---
-title: How to deploy LUIS resources using the Bot Framework SDK LUIS CLI commands
+title: How to deploy LUIS resources using the Bot Framework SDK LUIS CLI commands - Bot Service
 description: Describing how to automate the process of deploying LUIS models using the Bot Framework SDK LUIS CLI commands
 keywords: LUIS, bot, inputs, adaptive dialogs, LUIS applications, LUIS Models,
 author: WashingtonKayaker